Ben, in the World: Reception

 In his review for The New York Times, Michael Pye said the book "lets you see things as Ben sees them, as you have not seen things before.
 The book shares that uncanny effect with the best fiction."
 In her analysis of Lessing's experimental comments on literary genre, Susan Watkins argues that by exaggerating the picaresque, Lessing forces her readers "to ask a series of questions about the meaning of the distinction between the animal and the human."
-Watson finds that Ben is "a marginal figure, critical of society but unable to find a place outside it", like a picaro hero.
+Watkins finds that Ben is "a marginal figure, critical of society but unable to find a place outside it", like a picaro hero.
 Lessing uses the figure of Ben "as a way to comment on a society experiencing intense social upheaval."
 While the traditional picaro is a semi-outsider, Ben is much more isolated.
 Furthermore, it is far more in doubt if he is able "to survive by his wits and turn a series of exploitative situations to his advantage (another feature of the genre)."
 Watkins observes that in Ben, in the World prolepsis is used to a humorous effect by which the 'objectivity' of the narrator's voice is being parodied.
 The device of omniscience is exaggerated so that the reader is made to see how naïve it is to believe in what the narrator relates.
-Another effect of this is, according to Watson, that the reliability of perception is questioned and that any 'commons sense' judgments about Ben's alleged difference from others are called into doubt.
+Another effect of this is, according to Watkins, that the reliability of perception is questioned and that any 'commons sense' judgments about Ben's alleged difference from others are called into doubt.

 By its depicting an outsider, Ben, in the World has been compared to Bartleby, the Scrivener (1853) by Herman Melville, to The Metamorphosis (1912) by Franz Kafka, to The Stranger (1942) by Albert Camus, to Nineteen Eighty-Four (1949) by George Orwell, to The Bluest Eye (1970) by Toni Morrison, and to Unaccustomed Earth (2008) by Jhumpa Lahiri.